 Build your portfolio without leaving campus by working on the College’s award-winning student newspaper, The Chronicle.
 You’ll learn the ropes of journalism from a faculty advisor who has worked for two national dailies and knows what it takes to produce a successful paper and multimedia news website.
 Students from various majors write, edit and photograph all content on a variety of topics for the bi-weekly paper.

 - Earn academic credit and garner résumé-building experience.

 - Cross-train on a variety of skills, including photography, editing and design.

 - Enjoy access to high-profile campus guests.
-(Past visitors have included then-U.S. Sen. Barack Obama, Hill Harper, Herman Boone and Caroline Kennedy.)
+(Past visitors have included then-U.S. Sen. Barack Obama, former Secretary of State Madeleine Albright, Hill Harper, Tavis Smiley, Common and Caroline Kennedy.)

 - Enter—and win!—state and regional competitions like the Illinois College Press Association contest.

 - Apply for a journalism scholarship as early as freshman year; annual awards range from $900 to $2,000.